 How We Tested The Best Women’s Ski Jackets

 We rated each jacket on its durability, comfort, features, and breathability/ventilation.
-For consistency, we mostly tested only 3L shell jackets, focusing on all-mountain durability, but there are a few insulated options in there, which we noted.
+For consistency, we mostly tested only 3L shell jackets, focusing on all-mountain durability.
+We also tested a few insulated options, which we noted.

 Our lead tester for this review is Ella Boyd, a born-and-bred east-coast skier who skied in Maine for almost 20 years before turning her attention to the West.
-Ella currently lives in Tahoe with over 100 days under her belt at Palisades Tahoe/Alpine Meadows this season.
+During the 2023/2024 season, Ella got over 100 days under her belt at Palisades Tahoe/Alpine Meadows testing these ski jackets (as well as ski bibs).

 Best Women’s Ski Jackets Ratings Table